lrei/elycite/INSTALL.md

       }
     }

-7. Start qminer (typically by runing the command `qm start &`
+7. Create the base/index with `qm create` and start qminer with `qm start &`
-8. By default, assuming you are using the same machine, open [http://localhost:8080/elycite/](http://localhost:8080/elycite/) in your browser
+8. Assuming you are using the same computer, open [http://localhost:8080/elycite/](http://localhost:8080/elycite/) in your browser